ruhoh/ruhoh.com/docs/2/upgrading.md

     Ruhoh::Views::MasterView.send(:include, MasterViewAddons)

 Adding global methods is now discouraged.
 It is more likely you want resource-specific functionality.
-All resource-based helpers are namespaced and belong to the resource's CollectionView or ModelView.
+All resource-based helpers are name-spaced and belong to the resource's CollectionView or ModelView.

     module PagesCollectionViewAddons
       def greeting